x86-arch/op/router/s905x3_phicomm-n1/README.md

 ## Install to Phicomm-N1 emmc partition and upgrade instructions

 The `n1-v*-openwrt_*.img` firmware supports USB hard disk booting.
-You can also Install the OpenWrt firmware in the USB hard disk into the EMMC partition of Phicomm N1, and start using it from N1.
+You can also Install the OpenWrt firmware in the USB hard disk into the EMMC partition of Phicomm N1, and start using it from EMMC.

 ***`Install OpenWrt`***